Preparing for Transition

 Check out the Major/College Change Advising webpage for more information.

-Step Four: Look for your offer of admission from your college
+Step Five: Look for your offer of admission from your college

 Allow time for an admission decision to be made as the application review process varies by college.
 Check your student email account regularly for an admission decision directly from the college.

-Step Five: Confirm your offer of admission to your new major and program
+Step Six: Confirm your offer of admission to your new major and program

-Once you have been offered admission to your new college on the Uptown or UCBA campus, you must confirm your admission to make it official.
+Once you have been offered admission to your new college on the Uptown or UC Blue Ash campus, you must confirm your admission to make it official.
 By completing and submitting the confirmation form, you are solidifying your enrollment with your new college.
 Your offer confirmation must be completed before the college will officially switch your major/program from UC Blue Ash College to the program in your new college.
-(This is a very important step and must be done for you to receive your next steps in the transition process.)

 It is strongly recommended that you meet with an academic advisor for your new major/program at the earliest date possible.
 Some colleges will allow you to schedule an individual advising appointment, while others will require that you attend an orientation.